Chart Color Schemes

 The level of residential development activity in Karabar is very low in comparison to the average area assessed nationally by AreaSearch

 Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Karabar has seen around 4 new homes approved annually.
-Over the past 5 financial years, between FY-21 and FY-25, approximately 21 homes were approved, with no approvals recorded so far in FY-26.
-This limited supply is likely keeping up with demand due to population decline, offering buyers good choice.
+Approximately 21 homes have been approved over the past five financial years, between FY-21 and FY-25, with no approvals recorded so far in FY-26.
+The population decline in recent years suggests that new supply has likely kept pace with demand, offering buyers good choice.

 Frequently Asked Questions - Development